-23. Contextual Safeguarding
+24. Contextual Safeguarding and extra-familial harms

-- 23.1.
-Contextual Safeguarding is an approach to understanding, and responding to, children's experiences of significant harm beyond their families.
-It recognises that the different relationships that children form in their neighbourhoods, schools and online can feature violence and abuse.
-Parents and carers may have little influence over these contexts, and children's experiences of extrafamilial abuse can undermine parent/carer-children relationships. - 23.2.
-At Carrington Junior School, all staff recognise that pupils may encounter safeguarding incidents that happen outside of school and can occur between children outside of this environment.
-We will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 23.3.
-All staff and especially the DSLs, will consider the context of incidents that occur outside of school to establish if situations outside of their families may be putting the pupil's welfare and safety at risk of abuse or exploitation, including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence. - 23.4.
-Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 23.5.
+Contextual Safeguarding is an approach to understanding and responding to children's experiences of significant harm beyond their families.
+Extra-familial harm is linked to contextual safeguarding; these concepts refer to harms that occur outside of the family system often during the adolescent years.

+At Carrington Junior School all staff recognise that pupils may encounter safeguarding incidents that happen outside of school and can occur between children outside of this environment.
+We will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil.

+All staff and especially the DSLs, will consider the context of incidents that occur outside of school to establish if situations outside of their families may be putting the pupil's welfare and safety at risk of abuse or exploitation, including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.

+Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare.

 In such cases the individual needs and vulnerabilities of each child will be considered.